 Tax Tips for Repaying Your HELP Debt

-Keeping receipts and claiming all eligible deductions can reduce your RI, thereby minimising your compulsory annual repayment amount.
+Claiming eligible deductions can reduce your taxable income, which may reduce your repayment income and your compulsory repayment amount.
 It's important to retain all work-related receipts and seek advice on what you can claim to maximise your tax refund.
 Refer to our ultimate guide to tax deductions for more information.If you're working more than one job, each employer will only withhold additional tax based on the income they pay you.
 If your combined income from multiple employers exceeds the minimum repayment threshold, you'll still be required to make a repayment towards your HECS-HELP debt when you lodge your tax return.

 For personalised assistance with your HECS-HELP repayments and tax obligations, visit your nearest H&R Block office.